NetQ Cloud Release Versioning and Support Policy

 - Security updates.

 - CPU architecture represents architecture.
-Support is available for x86_64 and ARM.

 Release, Support Lifecycle and Support Policy